Andy Fraser: Peak years (1960s and 1970s)

 Fraser also co-wrote two other hit singles for Free, "My Brother Jake" and "The Stealer".
 Free initially split in 1971, and Fraser formed a trio, Toby, with guitarist Adrian Fisher, and drummer Stan Speake.
 Material was recorded but not released, and Fraser re-joined Free in December 1971.
 He left for the second time in June 1972.

 After leaving Free, Fraser formed Sharks with vocalist Snips (later Baker Gurvitz Army), guitarist Chris Spedding and drummer Marty Simon.
 Despite being well received by the critics, especially for Spedding's tasteful guitar work (Crawdaddy Lead Review, Bruce Malamut Vol. 27, 1973), Fraser left after their debut album, First Water (1973).

 He then formed the Andy Fraser Band, a trio with Kim Turner on drums and Nick Judd on keyboards.
 They released two albums, Andy Fraser Band and In Your Eyes, both in 1975, before that also folded.
-Attempts to form a band with Frankie Miller came to nothing, and Fraser relocated to California to concentrate on songwriting.
+Attempts to form a group with Frankie Miller ('The Rumbledown Band') came to nothing, and Fraser relocated to California to concentrate on songwriting.
 He wrote hits for Robert Palmer, Joe Cocker, Chaka Khan, Rod Stewart and Paul Young.

 He married Henrietta ("Ri") from Australia in 1974.
 In that year their first daughter Hannah was born in England, and after moving to California they had a second child in 1977.

-Fraser's most famous compositions remain "All Right Now" and "Every Kinda People", which Robert Palmer recorded in 1978 for his Double Fun album.
+Fraser's most famous compositions remain the Free song "All Right Now", and "Every Kinda People", which Robert Palmer recorded in 1978 for his Double Fun album.